The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Guaranteed Analysis:

-Lamb is an excellent alternative for dogs with digestive sensitivities to more common meats.
+This is a hypoallergenic recipe and lamb is an excellent protein alternative for dogs with digestive sensitivities to more common meats.
 The healthy fats in this recipe will also promote a healthy coat.
-I could really smell the blueberries in this one.
-The meal had a sweet scent, and my dog loved it.

 Ingredients: